 The GoDaddy Auctions® Membership Agreement, states the domain seller is responsible for ensuring that a listed domain does not violate or infringe upon third-party trademarks.
 GoDaddy Auctions® reserves the right to remove listings that are found to be in violation of the stated terms.

 You can't list domains expiring within the next 90 days, inactive domains, or internationalized domains.
+With the internationalized domains, it's possible to get them listed as long as they are converted to a Punycode.
 Also, certain domains with premium or tiered pricing, can only be listed if the renewal amount is priced at the base tier or non-premium level.

 You can list domains registered with any registrar, and any parked domains.
 Parking isn't required for listing.

 GoDaddy Auctions® supports listings for hundreds of domain extensions.
 Visit our GoDaddy Auctions page and select Advanced Search to see the full list of extensions offered.
 The most popular domain extensions are: